-Comparing Belgian figures on cruise passengers to the rest of Europe, Belgium was ranked 10th in 2018.
-Passengers from Germany and the UK/Ireland registered the largest volume, with over 4.24 million travelers combined.
-Observing the European river cruise industry, the US/Canada and Germany represented most passengers’ onboard cruises on European rivers, whereas Belgium, the Netherlands, and Luxembourg (Benelux) counted just over one million river cruise passengers.
+Comparing Belgian figures on cruise passengers to the rest of Europe, Belgium was ranked 13th in 2020.
+Passengers from Germany and the UK/Ireland registered the largest volume, with approximately 790 thousand travelers combined, which is still very low compared to the non-pandemic numbers in 2019.